powerapi-ng/powerapi-ng.github.io/docs/reference/reports/reports.md

   $report_specific_fields

   ```
-In the following parts we specify the `$report_specific_fields` for each type of report.
+In the following sections we specify the `$report_specific_fields` for each type of report.

-## HWPC Report
+## HWPC Reports

-A `HWPCReport` is used to report perfomance counters and RAPL.
+A `HWPCReport` is used to report performance counters and RAPL.
 Its specific fields are the following:

 - `groups`: A list of subreport that can be of three kind, `rapl`, `core` and
   `msr`.

-  Each group is represented in the same wa:
+  Each group is represented in the same way:

   ```json
   {